russHyde/mast-shiny/README.md

 `rstudio` is installed outside conda, so it can be used by all conda envs

-## Deployment

-"Mastering Shiny" doesn't claim to cover deployment

-But, I'd like to work out how to deploy to
-- localhost
-- digital ocean
-- shinyapps.io
-- heroku
-- aws

-## Testing
+## Deployment & Testing

+Deployment isn't covered in Mastering Shiny.
+See my notes in DEPLOYING-SHINY.md

-Similarly, I'd like to try using Rselenium (and related tools) for testing shiny apps.
+I don't think functional testing is covered in Mastering Shiny and, I'd like to try using Rselenium (and related tools) for testing shiny apps.

 ## Projects